Projects and Initiatives

 Project Status:

-Project has been designed, tendered and a construction contract awarded.
+Project has been designed, tendered and a construction contract awarded at the May 4, 2026 Regular Council Meeting.

 At the September 3, 2024 meeting, Council authorized the submission of an application to the Housing Enabling Water System Fund Grant Program - Intake II for the London Road South Trunk Sanitary Sewer project.

 South Huron's initial application was not successful but was later reconsidered as more funding became available.
 On August 12, 2025 correspondence was received from the Minister of Infrastructure confirming that the Municipality's grant application for the Housing Enabling Water System Fund Grant Program - Intake II was successful.
-The Minister confirmed that the province will contribute a maximum of $5,367,325 (73%) towards the total eligible costs.
+The Minister confirmed that the province will contribute a maximum of $5,367,325 (73%) towards the total eligible costs of the London Road South Trunk Sanitary Sewer, estimated at $7,352,500.
+The municipal share of the project cost will be funded by external borrowing.

 Project Background